Application Due Dates

 The “Candidate Information Form” portion of the application is reviewed by the school district(s).
 Treat this form as you would a job application and make every effort to use proper grammar and punctuation.
 Remember that AU offers a great resource for preparing written documents through the learning center: http://aurora.edu/academics/resources/learning-center

 Completed applications are to be attached to an email sent from your AU email account to: email@example.com.
 Applications are only accepted as email attachments.
 NO PAPER COPIES WILL BE ACCEPTED!

-There are two clinical placement personnel in the Office of Field Experiences to answer any questions about the application.
-They are:
+The Clinical Placement Coordinator in the Office of Field Experiences can answer any questions about the application.

 - Cindi Willman, Clinical Placement Coordinator, 630-844-4642, firstname.lastname@example.org